LOLITA ANALYSIS - PART SIX

 I've already stressed in my other analyses of Kubrick's works that I think the myths of Daedalus appear repeatedly (maze, minotaur).
 The repetitive image since Humbert and Lolita have taken to the road again is wings.
 The winged A. Winged Pegasus.
 This could be a rephrasing of Icarus.
 It's Kubrick who has planted the Joyce novel in Lolita's things.

 I'm more interested in Lolita being in Room 3 with the Asiatic Flu and Humbert soon trying to check her out at about 3:05 a.m. in the morning only to find she is gone.
 These fit in with correspondences in the "Wandering Rock's" chapter of Ulysses.
-I think it's also interesting that Kubrick has had the car (in green screen) take what seems to be this swerving treacherous pass through what what looks like the Badlands of South Dakota, which is not treacherous but is made here to look like it is.
+I think it's also interesting that Kubrick has had the car (in green screen) take what seems to be this swerving treacherous pass through the Badlands of South Dakota, which is not treacherous but is made here to look like it is.

 Ulysses didn't pass through the Wandering Rocks, which would clash together and smash ships but they are part of his story.
 The Wandering Rocks are linked to the Bosphorus, between Asiatic and European shores, because it too was a place where rocks crashed shut, thought of as the very edge of the world, and Jason and the Argonauts only barely slipped through due having been given the tip that if they sent a dove ahead of them then the rocks would crash together in pursuit of the dove and when they opened up again afterwards they would have time to pass through.